beasteers/tflit/README.md

 ## Notes
+ - I was having trouble getting tflite_runtime to install as a dependency in `setup.py` so right now, it's just installing on first run if it's not already installed.
+I'll probably fix that at some point... but I have other things that I need to be doing and this is working atm.
+Hopefully tensorflow will just start deploying to pypi and this will all be resolved.
+Not sure what's going on there...

  - It's possible that `tflite_runtime` may not have a build for your system.
 Check [this](https://www.tensorflow.org/lite/guide/python) link to verify.

  - There's a bug with the current `tflite` converter where it doesn't copy over the input and output names.